NureddinFarzaliyev/first-react-project-simple-recipe-app/README.md

-# My First React Project - Simple Recipe App
+# React learning Project - Simple Recipe App
-This is my first simple react project.

 It is a recipe app which fetches meal data based on your search.